ibm-cloud-docs/containers/cs_storage_cos.md

     </tr>
     <tr>
     <td><code>ibm.io/auto-create-bucket</code></td>
     <td>In the spec volume claim templates metadata section, set an annotation to configure how buckets are created.
-Choose between the following options: <ul><li><strong>true: </strong>Choose this option to automatically create a bucket for each stateful set replica. </li><li><strong>false: </strong>Choose this option if you want to share an existing bucket across your stateful set replicas.
+Choose between the following options: <ul><li><strong>true: </strong>Choose this option to automatically create a bucket for each stateful set replica.
+Note that the service credentials you refer to your secret must have <strong>Writer</strong> permissions to automatically create the bucket.</li><li><strong>false: </strong>Choose this option if you want to share an existing bucket across your stateful set replicas.
 Make sure to define the name of the bucket in the <code>spec.volumeClaimTemplates.metadata.annotions.ibm.io/bucket</code> section of your stateful set YAML.</li></ul></td>
     </tr>
     <tr>
     <td><code>ibm.io/auto-delete-bucket</code></td>